prisma-labs/graphql-framework-experiment/.github/ISSUE_TEMPLATE/1-feature.md

 ---
-name: 5.
-Something Else
+name: Feature
-about: Feedback, support, docs, performance, ...
+about: You have an idea for a new capability or a refinement to an existing one
 title: ''
-labels: ''
+labels: type/feat
 assignees: ''
 ---